tierrun/node-sdk/README.md

 Included fields:

-- `invoice_settings.default_payment_method` The payment method
-  which will be used to invoice the customer.
+- `default_payment_method` The payment method which will be used to invoice the customer.
 - `delinquent` Boolean
 - `phone`, `email` Customer contact information
 - `discount` A discount applied to the customer, in cents.